 - Treating Hip Dysplasia without Surgery

-Which Breeds Are More Likely to Suffer from Hip Dysplasia?
+Which Breeds Are More Likely to Suffer from Hip Problems?

-While any breed or size of dog can be affected by hip pain and dysplasia, some are more susceptible than others.
+While any breed or size of dog can be affected by hip discomfort, some are more susceptible than others.
 In no particular order, some of the most commonly affected breeds include Rottweilers, German Shepherds, Pugs, Otterhounds, Great Danes, French bulldogs, Saint Bernards, Golden Retrievers, Basset Hounds, Newfoundlands, Neopolitan Mastiffs, Bloodhounds, and Chows .

-If your dog fits into one of these breeds, they’re not guaranteed to suffer from canine hip dysplasia, but their chances are higher.
+If your dog fits into one of these breeds, they’re not guaranteed to suffer from hip problems, but their chances are higher.
 So be on the lookout for the symptoms listed below.

-The Signs and Symptoms of Hip Dysplasia in Dogs
+The Signs and Symptoms of Hip Problems In Dogs

 Since your loving fur-baby can’t tell you in plain English exactly how they’re feeling, it’s your job to play the part of the detective and look for clues to determine your dog’s comfort level.
 Keep an eye out for some of these common signs and symptoms .
 The more you notice, the more likely your dog is experiencing problems with their hips: